 If one thinks of the retina (or more precisely a small patch) as a having a whole array of identical linear ganglion cells, one could also interpret the receptive field as the analog of the point spread function of the optics.
 So now the above figure would represent the strength of the response of the array of ganglion cells at each location to a small spot of light.

 This concentric antagonistic spatial organization is called lateral inhibition.
-There are both ONcenter and OFF- center types of ganglion cells.
-How can we quantitatively model the ganglion cell response?
-The answer is through convolution.
+There are both ONcenter and OFF- center types of ganglion cells: